-It is common for bankruptcy cases of affiliated business entities to be administered together as "jointly administered" cases before a single bankruptcy court and judge.
-Affiliated Chapter 11 debtor companies are routinely represented by the same bankruptcy counsel and other advisers, and a single "joint Chapter 11 plan" may be proposed by and confirmed to reorganise all the affiliated debtor entities.
+It is common for bankruptcy cases of affiliated business entities to be "jointly administered" before a single bankruptcy court and judge.
+Affiliated Chapter 11 debtor companies are routinely represented by the same bankruptcy counsel and other advisers and a single "joint Chapter 11 plan" may be used to reorganise all the affiliated debtor entities.

-6.7 Restrictions on a Company's Use of or Sale of Its Assets
+6.7 Restrictions on a Company's Use of Its Assets

-All of a Chapter 11 debtor's legal and equitable interests in property as of the commencement of the Chapter 11 case become property of the debtor's estate, wherever they are located and by whomever they are held (11 USC. § 541).
-Any use, sale or lease of estate property outside the ordinary course of business requires bankruptcy court approval (11 USC. § 363(b)).
-If a use, sale or lease of property requires bankruptcy court approval, a court will generally grant approval if the use, sale or lease is shown to be a sound exercise of the debtor's business judgement.
+On commencement of a Chapter 11 case, a debtor's legal and equitable interests in property become property of the debtor's estate (11 USC Section 541).
+Any use, sale or lease of estate property outside the ordinary course of business requires bankruptcy court approval (11 USC Section 363(b)).
+If a use, sale or lease of property requires bankruptcy court approval, it will be granted if the use, sale or lease is shown to be a sound exercise of the debtor's business judgement.